openactive/openactive.rb/README.md

 # OpenActive Client Library for Ruby

-A very basic Ruby client library for working with data published as part of the [OpenActive](https://openactive.io) project.
+A basic Ruby client library for working with data published as part of the [OpenActive](https://openactive.io) project.

 Specifically the code provides support for: